-Parnham & McWilliams offers multi-lingual staff: we speak English, French and Spanish.
+Parnham & Associates offers multi-lingual staff: we speak English, French and Spanish.

 In the unfortunate circumstance that you have been convicted of or placed on community supervision for a criminal offence, you may be entitled to challenge the outcome in a higher court.
 This is true in both Federal and State cases.
 It may be true even if you plead guilty or no-contest to criminal charges.